MediaComem/comem-archidep/ex/tcp.md

 Host: www.google.com
 ```

+> :books: By sending this text over the TCP connection, you are communicating in
+> the HTTP protocol, a text protocol: you are sending an HTTP request to
+> retrieve (`GET`) the resource at the path `/` of host `www.google.com` (the
+> landing page of the Google website), using version `1.1` of the HTTP protocol.
+>
-> :gem: Be sure to type *exactly* the text above.
+> :gem: Be sure to type **exactly** the text above.
 Your request must be a valid
 > HTTP request or Google's server will not be able to interpret it correctly.
 If
 > you have made a mistake, exit with `Ctrl-C` and start over.

 Press `Enter` twice and you should receive the HTML for Google's home page.

+> :boom: If you get a `400 Bad Request` response, it means that your HTTP
+> request is invalid.
+You probably did not type exactly the text above.
+>
+> :boom: If you don't get a response, it may be because you took too long to
+> type the text, and the request has timed out.
+Try again a little faster.

+Once you're done, you can close the connection with `Ctrl-C`.

 If you open your browser, visit `http://www.google.com`, and display the source
 code of the page, you should see the same result.